hbdan/learngit/readme.txt

-git is a version distributed control system. git is a free software.
+git is a version distributed control system. git is a free software. dev branch.